 The Mount Baker Ultra is a 56 mile out and back foot race from the town of Concrete Washington to Mount Baker's Sherman peak at 10,160ft (3,097m).
 The race draws it's inspiration from the century old Mount Baker Marathon that lasted for three years from 1911-1913.

 The town of Concrete is located on Highway 20, 96 miles from Seattle or 170 kilometers from Vancouver BC.
 Concrete sits at an elevation of 276ft.

-Sherman peak is the second highest peak on Mount Baker, with Grant peak being the highest by another 621ft.
+Sherman peak is the second highest peak on Mount Baker, with Grant peak being the highest at an additional 621ft.
 Sherman peak is on the list of “Top 100 Washington Peaks”

 The Mount Baker Ultra Marathon will start at 12:00 AM Sunday May 31st.
 The race has a 50 participant limit with an overall cutoff time of 18 hours or 6:00PM.

 From the start in downtown Concrete the course follows Forest Service roads out to the Upper Baker dam, where you may get your first glimpse of the mountain.
 After 26 miles competitors will ascend the Squak glacier, utilizing almost 2 miles of fixed ropes.
 Once you have reached the summit it's all down hill from there, retracing your steps back to the finish in Concrete.